-Audit risk Assurance procedure Results and conclusions significant number of new funding streams.
-Review of accounting treatment and disclosures Coronavirus payment to health and social care staff.
 Due to the volume and complexity of the various schemes there is an increased risk of fraudulent claims and payments.
-In addition, there is a risk that the funding streams are not properly accounted for and disclosed in the 2020/21 annual accounts. in 2020/21 annual accounts to ensure this is consistent with relevant guidance.
-Point 3 in Exhibit 2
+In addition, there is a risk that the funding streams are not properly accounted for and disclosed in the 2020/21 annual accounts.

+Review of accounting treatment and disclosures in 2020/21 annual accounts to ensure this is consistent with relevant guidance.